Verifiable governance · not declared

 Register of systems

-Every AI system used in the company, recorded: purpose, owner, data, risk.
+Every AI system used in the company, catalogued: purpose, owner, data, risk.
 Including shadow AI.

 02 · Risk